-critical root zone means the minimum portion or minimum spatial extent of a tree(s) the root system that is required in order to maintain vitality or the health and stability of the tree(s).
+critical root zone means the minimum portion or minimum spatial extent of a tree(s) root system that is required to maintain the health and stability of the tree(s).

 crown means the entire system of branches, leaves and reproductive structures of a tree extending away from the trunk or main stem(s).